Twyfelfontein Country Lodge: Our full report

 - Twyfelfontein Country Lodge has a back-up generator in case of power cuts.

 There are both European two pin and South African three round pin sockets in the rooms.

 - There is sporadic phone reception at the lodge and WiFi is available in the main area.

 - There is only TV in the VIP suite.

 Health & safety

-Medical care: There is a basic first aid kit in reception.
+- There is a basic first aid kit in reception.
 In emergencies, guests can be flown out.
-The nearest doctor is in Khorixas.
+The nearest doctor is in Khorixas – 100kms away.

-Security measures: Security guards are on duty at night.
+- Security guards are on duty from 6pm.

-Fire safety: There is one fire extinguisher for every two rooms.
+- There is one fire extinguisher for every four rooms.